 Medicines used to treat scleroderma include:

-- Immune-suppressing medications such as methotrexate and Cytoxan
+- Drugs that suppress the immune system such as methotrexate and Cytoxan

 - Nonsteroidal anti-inflammatory drugs (NSAIDs)